MMRI5666/mytechblog/_posts/2022-03-11-DL-math_numpy_pytorch_01.md

   "Figure-2, Euclidian vector defined by scalars x and y.")

 ## Storing Images on Computers
-In order to make the images interpretable by a computer, they should be represented through a collection of digits, which are stored in a data structure.
+For the application of DL in computer vision, the main problem is how computers interpret images.
+In order to accomplish this, an image must be represented by digits that are stored in an easy-to-manage data structure for computers.
+The key to solving this problem is using matrices and tensors.
 A grayscale image can be stored in a matrix of digits, each element of the matrix representing a pixel.
 A pixel has an integer value between 0 and 255, i.e., 0 corresponds to black, and 255 corresponds to white.
 The color value in grayscale images represents its brightness.
+The more data points in the matrix, the more detailed the image will be (higher resolution image).